Fake Antivirus Renewal Scams: How to Spot Them and Stay Safe

 Phrases like “Act within 24 hours,” “Immediate action required,” or “Your account will be charged” are designed to prevent you from thinking clearly.
 Legitimate companies don’t threaten you with urgent deadlines for routine billing matters.

-Emails that begin with "Dear Customer," "Dear User," or "Valued Member" rather than your actual name are suspicious.
+Emails that begin with “Dear Customer” rather than your actual name are suspicious.
 Companies you have accounts with typically know your name and use it.

 Real renewal notices direct you to log into your account through the company’s website.
 Scam emails prominently display phone numbers because the scammers need you to call them to execute their scheme.